 8 ways you can make your cafe or restaurant more sustainable in a way that will benefit your business

+Making our businesses more sustainable and greener is a challenge that we all should be taking on, right?
 However, it isn’t easy to know where to start and how to implement greener practices, especially when you’re faced with the daily grind (coffee-related pun intended) of running a gastronomy business, like a cafe or restaurant.
 We hear ya’.
-We’ve been reflecting on how we can help our HoReCa partners – and the wider gastronomy crowd – around the world help the planet by setting up their businesses in an eco-friendly way.